 The Keys to Soil Taxonomy provides the taxonomic keys necessary for the classification of soils in a form that can be used easily in the field.
 It also acquaints users of soil taxonomy with recent changes in the classification system.

 Soil Survey Staff.
-2014.
-Keys to Soil Taxonomy, 12th ed.
-USDA-Natural Resources Conservation Service, Washington, DC.
+2022.
+Keys to Soil Taxonomy, 13th ed.
+USDA-Natural Resources Conservation Service.

 The Illustrated Guide to Soil Taxonomy was produced for use by multiple audiences and is not intended to replace the full version of the Keys to Soil Taxonomy for the professional soil classifier.
 Some of the more technical and complicated criteria have been omitted or referenced in notes to make the user aware that there are exceptions.
 More complete criteria and definitions are available in the full version of the Keys to Soil Taxonomy.